Ava-creates/website/README.md

 # website update instructions

-most of the code that needs to be uodates is in src folder in the app.js file
+most of the code that needs to be updated is in <b>src</b> folder in the app.js file